Tarun-vv/Tarun-Photography-Blog-Photos-that-click.github.io/README.md

 4. Gallery

 Clicking on the "See more" takes you to the gallery page with all the photos in the particular type.

+5. Zoom in image function:

+This was implemented using g js.
+I first selected all the elements using document.querySelectorAll() property to get all the sources of the image.

+Next I made a empty div container with an img element with no src.
+So when we click on a image I just had to set the source of the selected element to the empty element.

+I also implemented an overlay feature using Css which again wad implemented using javascript.
+When the image is clicked I just add the overlay class to the body.
+Same with the close button and the other zoom buttons.

+Zoom button is implemented by increasing the width of the image.

+Feature upcoming: rotating the image